Bricks and Mortar

 Brown also paid tribute to his mentor, the late Bobby Frankel, Hall of Fame trainer, who won six Breeders’ Cup races.
 Brown wrestled with the decision of not racing Bricks and Mortar for 13 weeks following his Arlington Million victory.

 “I just reached down and talked to Bobby.
 I have to thank him, too.
 We found the knowledge.
 I wouldn’t be here right now without Bobby Frankel.
 He launched me and to get to a training fest like this, you have to go into his textbook and pull out bits and pieces that maybe he used in the past.
 It certainly helped me today.”

 Bricks and Mortar was retired following the Breeders’ Cup and began standing stud in 2020 at Shadai Farm in Japan.
 He won the 2019 Eclipse Award for Champion Turf Male and Horse of the Year, joining other winners of Breeders’ Cup grass races, Kotashaan (1993) and Wise Dan (2012, 2013), as Horses of the Year.

-This is the seventh of nine weekly news releases focusing on the horses and races leading to the 36th Breeders’ Cup World Championships on Friday, November 1 and Saturday, November 2 at Santa Anita.
-For more information, please visit www.breederscup.com.
+This is the last of nine weekly news releases focusing on the horses and races leading to the 36th Breeders’ Cup World Championships on Friday, November 1 and Saturday, November 2 at Santa Anita.